 Toronto-Dominion Bank (TSX:TD) has had a fairly strong 2018 thus far.
-The stock is up just over 10% in 2018 and although we have to take into account the nose dive it took during the fourth quarter crash of the TSX in 2018, investors who took advantage of it have reaped the benefits.
+The stock is up just over 10% in 2018 and although we have to take into account the nose dive the blue chip Canadian stock took during the fourth quarter crash of the TSX in 2018, investors who took advantage of it have reaped the benefits.

 TD has long been one of the best dividend stocks in the country, and as such is one of the more popular stocks on the TSX today.
 The stock is one of the largest holdings in many Canadian ETFs that focus on banks as well.
 The real question is, should you be picking up TD Bank right now, in the wake of a looming recession?

 Toronto Dominion Bank has weathered the storm better than most

 Investing is a long term game, we all know this.
 Avoiding the purchase of stocks due to looming economic conditions is in my opinion an egregious error.
 Do companies struggle during poor economic times?
 Absolutely, especially lenders.
 As economic uncertainty rises, people start to pinch pennies and the end result is lower financing revenue for banks.